-Safety – Important in Increasing Activity for Young and Old Posted on January 26, 2019
+26 Jan Safety – Important in Increasing Activity for Young and Old

 (Masters In Education, University of Western Australia, 2005 – 2008)

-In the past, when I did my runs on roadside, it was safe to run.
+In the past, when I did my runs on the roadside, it was safe to run.
 Hence, I was able to run about 10km to 20km, at times, per day, in fact, barefooted.
-I do not get injury as the terrain of road was made of tarmac.
-Gradually, I used to get a shoe to run, and I saw that still I do not get any form of injury.
+I did not get injured as the terrain of the road was made of tarmac.
+Gradually, I used to get a shoe to run, and I saw that I still did not get any form of injury.

 However, over time, roads became very unsafe to run.
-It is right now tough to run on roadside.
-People, instead, run on on long stretches of pavement.
-This is good as it is safe to run from traffic etc. However, with the heavy pounding impact we get from the running on pavement and thus get injury easily.
-Many out there are not aware on why they get injury.
-My answer, from my own experience, for not only getting injuries, but also on slowing down the process on recovery comes from running on pavement.
-As such, it is advisable to, in fact, run minimally on pavements and do more runs on tarmac, dirt ground or grass field, or on treadmill.
+It is right now tough to run on the roadside.
+People, instead, run on long stretches of pavement.
+This is good as it is safe to run from traffic etc. However, with the heavy pounding impact we get from the running on the pavement and thus get injured easily.
+Many out there are not aware of why they get an injury.
+My answer, from my own experience, for not only getting injuries but also on slowing down the process on recovery comes from running on the pavement.
+As such, it is advisable to, in fact, run minimally on pavements and do more runs on the tarmac, dirt ground or grass field, or on the treadmill.

 It is therefore, safe to run, without traffic, at Mac Ritchie Reservoir, Bishan Park, Pasir Ris Park, Botanic Park, Fort Canning Hill, Turf City, East Coast Park, to name a few.